soiltechproject/fsm-docs/DOC-BLOCS.md

     Attributes:
         clhcInputRDD -- RDD[Tuple[Tuple[float,float], Dict[str,float]]]
-        numSamples -- The number of sample locations to genrate existingSamples -- List[Tuple[float,float]] a list of existing soil sample locations numIterations -- Number of times to iterate excludeLocations -- List[Tuple[LAT,LON]] Locations to exclure (not to choose)
+        numSamples -- The number of sample locations to generate existingSamples -- List[Tuple[float,float]] a list of existing soil sample locations numIterations -- Number of times to iterate excludeLocations -- List[Tuple[LAT,LON]] Locations to exclude (not to choose)

     Returns:
         a list of lat, lon locations: List[Tuple[float, float]]